voltwu/blog/_posts/2020-06-05-add-custom-middleware.md

         _next = next;
         _signleton = signleton;
     }
-    //if you want your service behave like scoped and transient,
+    //if you want your services behave like scoped and transient,
     //register them via the Invoke() method
     public async Task Invoke(HttpContext httpContext,MyScopedService scoped,MyTransientService transient)
     {